nyomangedetrisnasanjaya/Statistical-Modelling-using-Python/README.md

 - The distribution of crime counts by year shows a similar percentage to the lowest percentage of crimes occurring in 2010.
 - The sector with the highest occurrence of crimes is the City of Westminster, followed by the City of London and Kensington and Chelsea.

-## Assignment 2: Analisis Penjualan Properti di NYC
+## Assignment 2: Analysis of Property Sales in NYC
 Dataset: [NYC Property Sales](https://www.kaggle.com/datasets/new-york-city/nyc-property-sales) A year's worth of properties sold on the NYC real estate market.
 This dataset contains the location, address, type, sale price, and sale date of building units sold.